 I left that school confidently arrogant that I was an expert in my subject and in the IB.
 That any school was going to want to employ me after the time that I had spent in that school.
-And indeed I was partly write.
+And indeed I was partly right.
 I secured a position as Head of Biology at a prestigious boarding school.
 The time there was little different.
-I benefitted from working closely with the Chemists and Physicists, in a closely knit science department.
+I benefitted from working closely with the chemists and physicists, in a closely knit science department.
 However the sentiments were the same.
 Content was King.
 Our role as science teachers was to deliver the curriculums content.
 The learner profile was dismissed by the Head of Science as fluff.

-Since moving on from that school I have been involved in setting up a school and taking it through its IB authorization process as the only Biology teacher and as one of two or more recently three science teachers.
-I cannot point to any one experience from this time that has been the catalyst but my thinking has begun to change.
-Perhaps it was being forced to seriously consider the IB’s other bits; the ATLs; the IB Learner proifle.
+Since moving on from that school I have been involved in setting up a school and taking it through its IB authorization process as the only Biology teacher and as one of two or, more recently, three science teachers.
+I cannot point to any single experience from this time that has been the catalyst but my thinking has begun to change.
+Perhaps it was being forced to seriously consider the IB’s other bits; the ATLs; the IB Learner profile.
 Perhaps it was being exposed to and challenged by the MYP.
 Perhaps it was teaching a new DP Biology syllabus with so much focus on the nature of science.
 Perhaps it was beginning to teach TOK.
 Perhaps it was becoming a workshop leader.
 Perhaps it was working with so many truly excellent IB educators.
 I don’t know.